blefo/mistral-vision/README.md

 - `fine_tuned_results.py`: Inference using the fine-tuned model
 - `render_results.py`: Performance analysis and visualization
 - `reformat_data.py`: Data reformatting utility

+## Distributed Data Processing
+A key feature of this project is its highly efficient data handling system.
+The data processing pipeline is designed to leverage multi-core processors, distributing the workload across multiple threads.
+This approach significantly reduces processing time, especially when dealing with large datasets like MNIST and FashionMNIST.
+The multi-threaded design allows for parallel processing of image conversion, ASCII transformation, and data formatting, showcasing scalable data handling techniques essential for large-scale machine learning projects.

 ## Getting Started